awsdocs/aws-snowball-developer-guide/doc_source/network-config-ec2-edge.md

 1. Identify the ID for the physical network interface that you want to use, and make a note of it\.

 1. Run the `snowballEdge create-virtual-network-interface` command\.
-The following examples show running this command with the two different IP address assignment methods, either DHCP or STATIC\.
+The following examples show running this command with the two different IP address assignment methods, either `DHCP` or `STATIC`\.
+The `DHCP` method uses Dynamic Host Configuration Protocol \(DHCP\)\.

    ```
    snowballEdge create-virtual-network-interface \